January Deep Freeze after 2017 record losses in USA

 So are extreme events, like those seen in 2017 and so far this year, becoming the new normal?
 I’m not sure this is the correct question to ask.
 Instead, the question we should be asking is “Are extreme events like these becoming more likely to occur?”
 The answer to this question is (most likely) a yes.

-Last year’s events and the early extreme weather in 2018 are a stark reminder of the incredibly important role that the insurance industry plays in helping people and communities rebuild in the wake of natural catastrophes, with about $100 billion of claims paid by the industry.
+Last year’s events and the early extreme weather in 2018 are a stark reminder of the incredibly important role that the insurance industry plays in helping people and communities rebuild in the wake of natural catastrophes.
 However, it’s important to recognize that we, as a society, don’t build our homes and businesses to withstand the weather extremes of today, let alone what we may experience in a warming world.
 Thus, it is more critical than ever to implement wise land use practices and strong building codes, like those in Florida, to help our communities to better endure both the extreme weather of today and the future.
 Doing would be a win-win situation for homeowners, communities, and the insurance industry alike.